permaweb/ao/servers/su/README.md

 - `UPLOAD_NODE_URL` an uploader url such as `https://up.arweave.net`
 - `MODE` can be either value `su` or `router` but for local development use `su`
 - `SCHEDULER_LIST_PATH` a list of schedulers only used for `router` MODE.
 Ignore in `su` mode just set it to `""`.
-- `USE_DISK` whether or not to read and write message files from/to the disk/rocksdb.
-If the su has already been running for a while the data will need to be migrated using the mig binary before turning this on.
-This enhances the performance if the data is properly migrated to using the migration binary first.
+- `DB_WRITE_CONNECTIONS` how many db connections in the writer pool,defaults to 10
+- `DB_READ_CONNECTIONS` how many db connections in the reader pool, default to 10
+- `USE_DISK` whether or not to write and read rocksdb, this is a performance enhancement for the data storage layer
-- `SU_DATA_DIR` The data directory on disk where the su will create a rocksdb key value store, it will only be used from if `USE_DISK` is `true`
+- `SU_DATA_DIR` if `USE_DISK` is `true`, this is where rocksdb will be initialized
+- `MIGRATION_BATCH_SIZE` when running the migration binary how many to fetch at once from postgres

 ### Running a router in front of multiple scheduler units